 I was a keen SWL between the ages of 12 and 15.
 After a break of 40 years, I returned to amateur radio in 2007.
 I took the foundation and intermediate courses at Denby Dale Radio Club, which meets at the Pie Hall, and received my advanced licence in 2008.
-CW is my first love.
+CW is my first love and principal mode.

 My career has been in newspaper journalism but my early training was in classical music.
 Clubs: FOC 1961, QRP 12710.